-Burke, a Democrat, was the representative for New Hampshire from 1843 to 1845.
+Burke was the representative for New Hampshire and was a Democrat.
+He served from 1843 to 1845.

 From Dec 1839 to Mar 1845, Burke missed 260 of 2,322 roll call votes, which is 11.2%.
 This is better than the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1842-Mar 1843||172||9||5.2%||7th|